vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/list/README.md

 # Using Lists in Sencha Touch 2

+{@video vimeo 37212149}

+Sencha Touch provides a list component which is ideal for presenting an index-style list of items.
+In this tutorial, we walk through setting up a basic list, and show how to add an index bar, and group items together under a marker.
+Also, you'll learn how to create a detail panel to reveal information about each item in the list.

+This tutorial features the new NavigationView and MVC Support built into Sencha Touch 2.

+View source code on GitHub: <a href="http://github.com/senchalearn/Presidents">github.com/senchalearn/Presidents</a>

+Live demo: <a href="http://senchalearn.github.com/Presidents/">senchalearn.github.com/Presidents/</a>

+## Guide

 List is a component that renders a {@link Ext.data.Store Store} as a list of items on the page.
 It's a subclass of {@link Ext.dataview.DataView DataView}, which gives it most of its capabilities ([see DataView guide](#/guide/dataview)).
 List adds a few capabilities of its own though:

 * Grouping of items, optional index bar, pinned headers